jeremytammik/tbc/a/1914_create_floor.md

 I ran into numerous challenges working with hardware rather than software, nicely described in the article on [learning from the real world: a hardware hobby project](https://stackoverflow.blog/2021/07/12/the-difference-between-software-and-hardware-projects).

-One such challenge was implemeting a perfomance monitor for the charger, including the required serial conection cables, etc.
+One such challenge was implementing a performance monitor for the charger, including the required serial connection cables, etc.
 I published a little piece of associated software in the [jtracer GitHub repository](https://github.com/jeremytammik/jtracer)